 Most updated assessment reports, based in each of the surveys, are made available upon request.
 Executive summaries of these assessment by CCT-PP are published.
 Up to three recommendations may be issued for anchovy in any year.
 A proportion of discards is now discounted from the advised TAC, as foreseen in the fisheries law.

-The reference points set up during the last stock assessment and management plan are listed below:
+Reference points set up during the last stock assessment and management plan are listed below:

-- a) $BD{RMS} = 60\% BDPR$ (BDPR = Spawning biomass per recruit)
+- a) BDRMS = 60% BDPR (BDPR = Spawning biomass per recruit)

-- b) BDlímite = 27.5%BDo
+- b) BDlímite = 27.5% BDo

-- c) $F{RMS} = F60\% BDPR = 0.46$
+- c) FRMS = F60% BDPR = 0.46